 Recreational Baseball / Softball

-LSA Recreational Baseball/Softball program is open to players attending Pre-Kindergarten (age 4 or older) through 4th grade (Grade that was just finished for the 2020/2021 school year).
+LSA Recreational Baseball/Softball program is open to players attending Pre-Kindergarten (age 4 or older) through 5th grade.
 The goal of this program is to give young players an introductory understanding of the game in an organized and fun setting.
 All divisions will be coed.
-The season will run from July through August (weather permitting).
-Games or practices will not be held on the July 3/4 weekend.
+The season will run from April through June (weather permitting).

-T-Ball (Pre-K) will run from July 10, 2021 to August 28, 2021.
+Single A (Pre-K) will run from April 9, 2022 to June 11, 2022.
+In this league, players will hit from a tee.
 Games will be held on Saturdays at Spring Lake Park at either 1 or 2pm.
 There will not be practices held during the week.
 All players will be expected to provide their own glove, bat and helmet.
-Fee will be $115 ($100 early bird discount before June 4, 2021).
+Fee will be $150 ($125 early bird discount before February 4, 2022).

-Coach Pitch (Kindergarten – 1st grade) will run from July 5, 2021 to August 28, 2021.
+Double A (Kindergarten-1st grade) will run from April 4, 2022 to June 11, 2022.
+In this league coaches will pitch to the teams.
 Games will be held on Saturdays at Spring Lake Park at either 10 or 11am.
 Practices will be held one day during the week, Monday-Thursday, also at Spring Lake Park.
 All players will be expected to provide their own glove, bat and helmet.
-Fee will be $125 ($110 early bird discount before June 4, 2021).
+Fee will be $175 ($150 early bird discount before February 4, 2022).

-Baseball/Softball (2nd grade-4th grade) will run from July 5, 2021 to August 28, 2021.
-This division will be set up for training and to teach the fundamentals of the game.
-Practices will be on either Tuesdays, Thursdays and Saturdays.
+Triple A (2nd grade-5th grade) will run from April 4, 2022 to June 11, 2022.
+In this league, players will be pitching to each other.
+Players will have a 1 to 2 week tryout period to estimate their abilities.
+If players are not comfortable with this league, they can move to Double A. Practices will be on Tuesdays and Thursdays with games on Saturdays.
 It is recommended that players participate at least 2 of the 3 days.
 All practices will be held at North Park.
-Depending on the amount of participants, small games may be held on Saturdays.
 All players will be expected to provide their own glove, bat and helmet.
-Fee will be $150 ($135 early bird discount before June 4, 2021).
+Fee will be $200 ($175 early bird discount before February 4, 2022).

 Volunteers Needed – Commissioners, Coaches and Other Volunteers